Hassan-Moussa/Hassan-Moussa/README.md

 •	Aot is my favourite anime

 •	I got into coding in 2020 but I couldn't learn and learned coding in 2023

+• I love playing video games such as re7 and re village